ivosdc/wall-plotter/svg-converter/README.md

 # how to create a "working" SVG

-I#m using `gimp` to create the svg templates.
+I'm using `gimp` to create the svg templates.
 Gimp creates plain path-instructions.
 Not all SVG-possibilies are supported.
 Just plain extraction of the `svg:path:-d` information is done.
 The parser crawls and splits "M"/"m" parts in the path and **needs** X and Y information.

 ## In gimp you can convert drawings to path instructions: